We are excited about our 2015 Summer Camp offerings!

 - Cost $200 9 a.m. - 2 p.m.

 "I really wanted to let you know how much we love coming to art party.
 It is my kids' most favorite thing to do.
 When we come out to your place, I feel like we are walking into a hug."

-Each day Louise and her team of amazing counselors will be setting out a spectacular array of visual art explorations.
+Each day Mardi and Louise and their team of amazing counselors will be setting out a spectacular array of visual art explorations.
 A different guest artist each day will share music, creative movement, zumba and other wonderful things for an all around fun time.
-In Louise's art class come ready to finger paint; mix together colorful slime; play in shaving cream; draw with pastels, colored chalk, and other medium; learn to embroider on burlap or sew your own stuffed animal; make your own toys, and so much more!
+At our ART PARTY come ready to finger paint; mix together colorful slime; play in shaving cream; draw with pastels, colored chalk, and other medium; learn to embroider on burlap or sew your own stuffed animal; make your own toys, and so much more!
 When you meet our guest artists bring your voices and bodies to the tumbling, dancing, singing chorus of activity!
 Much of the day will be for adults and children to share in creating together.
 Each afternoon we will offer an hour long workshop with our guest artists that will be specifically for the creative exploration and rejuvenation of the adults while other artists and camp counselors work with the children.
 Singing Games provide a lively morning circle and our day ends with a closing circle and story told by Louise.
 Families coming to Art Party camp can sign up for the week, or by the day.

 "BRIDGE CAMP" for ages 5-8!
 We invite children 5-8 who wish to come to camp on their own to join us this week in a special camp designed to "bridge" these young campers to being ready for our full day "big kid" camps.
 All the Art Party activities will be the razzle dazzle of this joyful week, while a small group of "buddies" and a special counselor provide a nurturing center.
 Bridge Camp option is available for the full week only.